Improvisation in The Round: An Introduction to Woodturning

 - Surface design with milk paint and dyes

 - Milk paint and metallic wood dyes

 Chris Hoehle is a woodturner and shop monitor/technician for the community woodshop at the Denver Tool Library in Denver, Colorado.
 He began his study of woodworking 16 years ago at Red Rocks Community College, then further refined his skills by attending workshops at Arrowmont and Anderson Ranch Arts Center.
 Hoehle’s work was featured in the Center for Furniture Craftsmanship’s 2013 exhibition “Turning Twenty.”

 Woodturning offers the craftsperson a joyful immediacy that is unlike any other kind of woodworking.
 In this workshop students will learn the technical skills they need to unlock the unlimited creative potential of the lathe.
 The class will focus on tool sharpening, safety, mastering the basic cuts, and good form and design.
-You will build confidence and refine your technique with ample hands-on practice as you complete a variety of turned objects such as mallets, cocktail muddlers, bottle stoppers, bud vases and bowls from both kiln-dried and green wood.
+You will build confidence and refine your technique with ample hands-on practice as you complete a variety of turned objects such as mallets, cocktail muddlers, bottle stoppers, bud vases, and bowls from both kiln-dried and green wood.
+The use of milk paint and wood dye to add color to your work will be covered as well.
+No prior woodworking experience necessary.
 Open to all skill levels and geared towards the beginner.
-No prior woodworking experience necessary.